Mary, Mother of God Parish

 In 597, he launched a mission for the conversion of England, sending a mission of 40 monks, including some from his own monastery.
 When Catholicism eventually took root in England, the church there would regard Gregory as a founding father.
 His favorite title for the papacy was “servant of the servants of God.”

 St. Gregory the Great is a Doctor of the Church, one of the four Great Latin Fathers.
-The others are St. Ambrose, St. Augustine and St. Jerome, and all four are featured on the high altar of St. Gregory church (pictured above).
+The others are St. Ambrose, St. Augustine and St. Jerome, and all four are featured on the high altar of St. Gregory church (pictured below).
 Pope St. Gregory the Great is the figure located at the far right.

 Sources: